mainmatter/mainmatter.com/_posts/2019-12-23-clarity-in-templates.md

 {{/if}}
 ```

 The great thing about this feature is that all versions of Ember support it, so you can start annotating properties in your templates today.
-You can also enforce that no new implicit `this` are added to templates by configuring the appropriate ember-template-lint [[3](https://github.com/ember-template-lint/ember-template-lint)] rule.
+You can also enforce that no new implicit `this` are added to templates by configuring the appropriate [`ember-template-lint`](https://github.com/ember-template-lint/ember-template-lint) rule.

 ### Disambiguating named arguments